 Little did I know, it was only beginning!
 President Kennedy was assassinated during my senior year.
 This set off a chaotic chain of events which took 15 years to run its course.
 The Vietnam War, race riots, illegal drugs, religious fanaticism, women's liberation, homosexuality and the political corruption of Watergate piled wave upon wave.
 I plowed through my 20s.
 I got an Associate degree from Lindsey Wilson College in central Kentucky in 1967.
 I was majoring in English.
 For the first time, I was taking an interest in literature.
 I was reading novels and grappling with European history.
 I thirsted for knowledge.
 I was eligible for the draft and like other young men, confused about Vietnam.
 The war made no sense!
 Nor did the draft.
 We were told we were in Vietnam to contain Communism.
 I had trouble understanding what a Communist was.
 No man could look at another and recognize him as a Communist.
 The isolated geography of Vietnam was a problem.
 It lay behind the Philippines on the map.
 It did not jut out like the Korean peninsula.
 It was hard to get to and hard to defend.
 The draft could not be justified.
 Something in me was saying no man had the right to take another man off the street and put him in a war against his will.
 Nevertheless, the draft was real.
 You went when you were called or risked the chance of being sent to prison.
 After getting a third year of college, my draft papers came.
 My education was without direction, and I went into the army in October, 1969.
 I took basic training at Fort Knox, Kentucky.
 After advanced training in radio school, I received orders for Germany.
 I recall standing in formation and looking at those orders.
 What a relief!
 By 1970, most of America had turned against the war, and Richard Nixon was slowly pulling troops out.
 Vietnam was becoming something people wanted to forget.
 I set out for Germany.
 I had studied German for 2 semesters and knew a few words.
 Once in Frankfurt, I found that the prostitutes spoke fluent English.
 I avoided them.
 I was thinking of the girl I left behind.
 I knew it was over but consoled myself with false hope.
 I did not care for Germany.
 It was dark and depressing.
 Buildings were drab.
 It was like going back to the Middle Ages.
 I ended up in a nuclear platoon.
 Over my head!
 German beer was potent, and I drank too much.
 By the time I received my discharge, America had changed.
 Hippie life had become a norm for young people.
 A grass roots religious movement was sweeping the country as baby boomers searched for answers in the aftermath of war.
 They looked to Buddhism and various forms of mysticism.
 Cults sprang up, and I got involved with Jesus freaks.
 We attended a Pentecostal church, spoke in tongues and wrote gospel songs.
 "Jesus Paid My Debt" came from that period and to this day, I regard the essence of the New Testament as ultimate reality.

 Fate stepped in!
 While at Castle Heights, I fell in love with the wife of a faculty member.
 We paired off every night in the cafeteria.
 We gazed dreamily into each other's eyes and confided our feelings of alienation.
 "We are under siege." she said.
-Her hair was dark, and her eyes were blue.
+Her hair was dark, and her eyes were deep blue.
 Her skin was seductively pale.
 She reminded me of Madame Bovary from Gustav Flaubert's novel: the tragic, lonely wife waiting for some lover to whisk her away to a better place.
-I wanted to.
+I wanted to!
 I thought it was going to happen.
 I contemplated it for 2 years.
 There was one huge obstacle.
 She had 2 young boys, and it was not in me to take someone else's kids.
 The spell broke.
 I bought the house and lay in bed every night for 10 months grieving over this woman.
 Her husband finally told me she had a boy friend, a disc jockey from Knoxville.
 There would be a divorce, but she was not moving in with me.
 The pain cut like a knife.
 I vowed that if I ever became enamored with another married woman, I would strike like lightning!

 Confrontation with the husband was inevitable.
 He was waiting for us Monday morning, pacing on the sidewalk outside the library.
 We clashed over the next few weeks.
 The climax came in the lobby of the library.
 It got physical!
 He was bigger.
 I was more determined.
 I had him by the hair with his head down.
 I was a matador. he was a bull.
 We inched toward the stairwell.
-A wrong move, and we might have gone over!
+A wrong move, and we would have gone over!

 I heard a bellowing voice!
 "What in the hell is going on here?"
 I looked up.
 It was the head librarian, a crusty, cigarette-smoking dyke.
 Behind her, library personnel were peeking through the main doors, their necks stretching to see the fight.
 It was over.
 Fisticuffs are not expected from library-types, and I was given 2-weeks notice.
 Karen and I left together, and I never used my degree again.